How to Protect & Monitor Your Author Brand (+ Why You Should)

 What Should an Author Monitor with Google Alerts

 In many cases this will depend on your situation.
-However, here a couple of potential alerts that most authors should think about using:
+Here are some potential alerts authors might consider setting up:

 • Your Pen Name or Author Name